swiffo/Sudoku/README.md

 The code implements a solver for the more basic puzzles.
 It works entirely by elimination of possibilities.
 Puzzles with multiple solutions will leave it nonplussed.

 There is no interface for interacting with the solver.
-It simples runs on the one example it knows (stolen from some article).
+It simply runs on the one example it knows (stolen from some article).
 Specifically this example:
 ```
 ..5|.7.|8..